zlinahot/gmt/doc/rst/source/movie.rst

 As you can see from **-C**, unless you specified a custom format you are given a canvas size that is either 24 x 13.5 cm (16:9) or 24 x 18 cm (4:3).
-If your :term:`PROJ_LENGTH_UNIT` setting is inch then the custom canvas sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2"); this has no effect on the size of the movie frames but allow us to use good sizes that work well with the *dpu* chosen.
+If your :term:`PROJ_LENGTH_UNIT` setting is inch then the custom canvas sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2"); this has no effect on the size of the movie frames but allow us to use good dimensions that work well with the *dpu* chosen.
 You should compose your plots using the given canvas size, and **movie** will make proper conversions of the canvas to image pixel dimensions.
 It is your responsibility to use **-X -Y** to allow for suitable margins and any positioning of items on the canvas.
 To minimize processing time it is recommended that any static part of the movie be considered either a static background (to be made once by *background*) and/or